-- Kirklees rolling 12-month data shows that 63.8% of children aged 1 year+, when asked at their health assessment had attended the dentist.
-This rolling figure is not helpful in showing the recovery of dental services. - Locala monthly data shows that 73% & 100% of children age 18m to 4 years, and 5 years+ respectively, had attended the dentist at the point of their RHA in February.
+- Kirklees rolling 12-month data shows that 60.7% of children aged 1 to 18 years, when asked at their health assessment had attended the dentist. - Locala monthly data for May shows that 60% & 95% of children age 18m to 4 years, and 5 years+ respectively, had attended the dentist at the point of their RHA.
+The slow recovery of the data is linked to younger children, where the carer has not yet registered and therefore the child has not attended.